-All future development will adhere to building design, material, infrastructure, permitted accessory uses, site specific conditions and regulations in the Development Code applicable to Single-family residential zones and design to minimize impacts to the existing environment, natural resources, and character of the area.
-Buffering through general easements or setbacks, open space as well as landscaping will provide separation and screening from trail connections, adjacent land uses and existing residential development.
+All future development will adhere to building design, material, infrastructure, permitted accessory uses, site specific conditions and regulations in the CDC applicable to the Single-Family Zone District and designed to minimize impacts to the existing environment, natural resources, and character of the area.
+Buffering through the combination of general easements, setbacks, and open space, as well as landscaping will provide separation and screening from trail connections, adjacent land uses and existing residential development.